sunday-pizza-kitchen/sundaypizzakitchen.com/content/post/2020-09-27/index.md

 [![Blend #1](blend_1.tn.jpg)](blend_1.jpg)

 This tasted good.
-The provolone taste was defintely in there but it was kind of muted.
+The provolone taste was definitely in there but it was kind of muted.
 Zach said this was his favorite in the blend testing done today.

 ### Blend #2